-Many Chicago residents move to Los Angeles to make a fresh start in sobriety.
-Los Angeles is a city where countless people move each year to remake themselves.
-While it may be more well known as a city where people pursue their dreams of fortune and celebrity, Los Angeles is actually one of the most well-regarded cities in the country for addiction recovery.
-The health-conscious and open-minded culture of the city makes it a tolerant place for alternative lifestyles.
-12-step meetings like Alcoholics Anonymous and Narcotics Anonymous are held every hour of the day throughout the city.
-Moreover, Los Angeles is the birthplace of a distinct type of sober living: structured sober livings.
+Many Chicago residents move to Southern California to make a fresh start in sobriety.
+The health-conscious and open-minded culture of the state makes it a tolerant place for alternative lifestyles.
+12-step meetings like Alcoholics Anonymous and Narcotics Anonymous are held every hour of the day throughout the area.
+Moreover, Southern California is the birthplace of a distinct type of sober living: structured sober livings.

 Recovery is Possible at Design for Recovery

-Design for Recovery is a sober living home located in West Los Angeles.
-Design for Recovery is widely regarded as the city’s top structured sober living house for men.
+Design for Recovery is a sober living home located in Southern California.
+Design for Recovery is widely regarded as the area’s top structured sober living house for men.
 Young men who suffer from alcohol and drug addictions can find a safe, supportive, and trigger-free environment here.
 Every day, our residents work to better themselves, address underlying issues, and develop new coping skills.
 Moreover, they do so with the full support of a thriving and warm community of people who have been through many of the same challenges.

 Design for Recovery was founded on the belief that recovering from drug and alcohol addiction involves more than just maintaining physical abstinence.
 Our sober living staff members help residents become the best possible versions of themselves.
 Doing so means following a design for living that rests on a strong foundation of sober principles.
 These values include responsibility, integrity, accountability, and rigorous honesty.
 We believe that by changing how one approaches life, relationships, and oneself, recovery can end up being a gift that gives far more than just freedom from addiction.